-Want to hear the real secret to staying fit as a busy parent?
-Let us whisper a couple of clues into your ear; it’s not killer 90-minute boot camp workouts that beat you into sweaty submission.
+Let us whisper a few important clues into your ear.
+It’s not killer 90-minute boot camp workouts that beat you into sweaty submission.
 And it’s not starting an extreme diet where all you can spoon into your mouth is cabbage soup, either.
 It’s actually all the little things you do day in and day out that really add up and influence your overall fit factor!
-These small bouts of movement you squeeze in throughout the day have a huge impact on your overall health and wellness!
+These small bouts of movement you squeeze in throughout the day, and what you and your children eat to fuel your fitness, have a huge impact on your overall health and wellness!
 Here are my top 7 favorite ways to sneak in some exercise on the sly while you’re simply going about your ordinary activities.

 Playing with your kids?
-Swap stationary playtime (video games, we’re looking at you) and for something active!
-Do bear crawls across the living room or down the hallway or try setting up an obstacle course.
+Swap stationary playtime (video games, we’re looking at you) and overall screen time for something active!
+Do bear crawls across the living room or down the hallway, or try setting up an obstacle course.
 It’s even fun outdoors on a lawn!
 You’ll work out your gut, shoulders, legs, and butt.

 We all have our guilty pleasure TV shows, so you might as well sneak some fitness in while you’re indulging!
-Run, march in place, or do jumping jacks during commercials.
-Trust us, this is probably more fun than watching advertisements!
+Run, march in place, do crunches, or do jumping jacks during commercials.
+Trust us, this is probably more fun than watching advertisements and unhealthy food marketing!

 Transform your everyday activities into a lean, mean, fitness-enhancing routine!
 Do squats or calf raises while you are brushing your teeth, washing the dishes, or folding laundry.
 Keep track of how many you can do in one minute, and try to beat your record next time!